cgibsonmm/functions/README.md

 - Give the definition of a function
 - Identify the parts of a function
 - Differentiate between function expression and declaration
-- Define a function in an object
+- Introduce scope
-- Pass a function as a parameter
+- Hoisting

 ## Opening